Skip to content

 How to redo demultiplexing

-• Click "Run" for the step "Auto 30.
-Demultiplexing", it will automatically continue until "Auto 90".
-For a genome sequencing run, it could take around 2 hours to finish these steps.
-Refresh the browser to see which step is finished.
+• Click "Run" for the step "30: Demultiplexing".
+This will automatically proceed until "Auto 90.
+Delivery and triggers".
+For a genome sequencing run, it could take around 2 hours for these steps to finish.
+Refresh the browser to see which steps are finished.

 How to import specific samples

-By default all samples in the lims-exporter step in Clarity will be exported.
+By default, all samples in the lims-exporter step in Clarity will be exported.
 If you only want to export specific samples, stop lims-exporter-api and start it again with a combination of any of these options:

-• samples: only export these sample(s), e.g. 12345678910 or 12345678910,
+• --samples: only export the given sample(s), e.g. 12345678910 or 12345678910,...

-• projects: only export samples in these project(s), e.g. Diag-excap172-2019-10-28 or Diag-excap172-2019-10-28, Diag-wgs22-2019-04-05
+• --projects: only export samples in these project(s), e.g. Diag-excap172-2019-10-28 or Diag-excap172-2019-10-28,Diag-wgs22-2019-04-05

-• priorities: only export samples with the following priorities, e.g 2 or 2,3
+• --priorities: only export samples with the following priorities, e.g. 2 or 2,3

 These options will be remembered.
-So to make lims-exporter-api export all samples again, you need to stop lims-exporter-api and restart it without any options and let it run continuously.
+So to make lims-exporter-api export all samples again, you need to stop and restart it without any options and let it run continuously.

 _Diag-wgs72